 How Do We Work?

-We’re looking for nonprofits that strengthen families and protect the well-being and safety of children and youth (under 19) in Jackson County.
-Our top priorities include partners who provide temporary shelter for at-risk youth, family intervention programs, counseling and therapy services, and prevention programs that promote healthy lifestyles and strong families.
+We’re looking for nonprofits that promote kids’ mental health and social-emotional well-being, and strengthen families of children and youth (under 19) in Jackson County.
+Our top priorities include crisis intervention, counseling and therapy, home and community based intervention, shelter & transitional living, and prevention services.

 SOME IMPORTANT NOTES ON ELIGIBILITY: